altoensodio/neco-pet/readme.md

 <br>
 Her responses will be saved to ```output.txt```

 She will use your system's TTS voice by default.
-If you want to use a custom voice, you can replace the original util.py with the .alt file and follow the playHT setup instructions in the comments.
+If you want to use a custom voice, you can replace the original util.py with the alternative file in the doc folder and follow the playHT setup instructions in the comments.

 # Setup
 1. Download and unzip